mpv-player/mpv/DOCS/man/options.rst

         file might reset the track selection to defaults, if the fingerprint of the track list of the new file is different.

-        Be aware of tricky combinations of all of all of the above: for example, ``mpv --aid=2 file_with_2_audio_tracks.mkv file_with_1_audio_track.mkv``
+        Be aware of tricky combinations of all of the above: for example, ``mpv --aid=2 file_with_2_audio_tracks.mkv file_with_1_audio_track.mkv``
         would first play the correct track, and the second file without audio.
-        If you then go back the first file, its first audio track will be played, and the second file is played with audio.
+        If you then go back to the first file, its first audio track will be played, and the second file is played with audio.
 If you do the same thing again but instead of using ``--aid=2`` you run ``set aid 2`` while the file is playing, then changing to the second file will play its audio track.